danie11am/SydneyChristianEvents/Documentation/Design.md

 ### Persistence Storage

-Two types of persistence storage is used in this app:
+Two types of persistence storage are used in this app:

 - User Defaults
     - To store the flag that indicate whether or not the app has run at least once.